jdevfullstack-tutorials/github-for-non-code-writers/README.md

 compared to WordPress and others.

 Now, GitHub is using Markdown
-for plaintext documents, that's the reason why the default README file name extension is `.md`, indicating it is a Markdown file.
+for plaintext documents, so that it can be rendered in an elegant way (but again, you can still create a pure text document by indicating it with filename extension `.txt`), that's the reason why the default README file name extension is `.md`, indicating it is a Markdown file.
 Don't be afraid to learn and use